 - lawn and pool chemicals

 Latex paint is not hazardous and can be disposed without the use of a hazardous waste drop-off program.
 See this link for more information about latex paint disposal.

-Year round outlets (Recycling Outlets Page and Outlets for Odd Items Page) may be available for some of your material.
+Year round outlets (Recycling & Reuse Outlets Page) may be available for some of your material.
 Items may also be taken to a local household hazardous waste company for recycling.

 To locate a local household hazardous waste company that will accept items for recycling, click here.

 Why should I properly store and dispose of hazardous products?

 Household hazardous products pose a threat when improperly stored or disposed.
 The average home contains 60 to 100 pounds of hazardous chemicals.

 - Household poisonings are the second leading cause of death related to injury in Hamilton County (tied with firearms).

 - Throwing away hazardous waste in your garbage can injure your waste collector when hazardous waste reacts with other materials in the garbage truck.

 - Dumping hazardous waste down the drain interferes with the wastewater treatment process.